GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-3/genesis-3.englishLiteral.md

-And-the-snake was shrewd, from-all living_thing-of the-field, which made, He_Who_Is Gods.
+And-the-snake was shrewd, from-all living_being-of the-field, which made, He_Who_Is Gods.
 And-said, to the-woman, "Is_it_so, that said Gods, 'Not you-shall-eat from-all tree the-garden'?"

 And-said, the-woman, to, the-snake, "from-fruit-of tree the-garden, we-eat."